samanamp/EIA-PROJ1/README.md

 EIA-PROJ1
 =========

-This is the repository for project 1 in Engineering for Internet Applications
+This is the repository for <b>project 1 in Engineering for Internet Applications</b>